 Reframing the “Different” Brain

-The trajectory of Morné’s life shifted in a second-year university classroom when a professor introduced him to mind maps and memory palaces.
+The trajectory of Morné’s life shifted in a university classroom when a professor introduced him to mind maps and memory palaces.
 For a student who had spent years mimicking a system that wasn’t built for him, this was a revelation.
 “Professor Schmidt didn’t fix me.
 He reframed me.
 Suddenly the ‘different’ way my brain processed information wasn’t a limitation—it was the whole point”.
-This moment sparked a lifelong fascination with organisational psychology and the mechanics of how humans actually learn.
+This moment sparked a lifelong commitment to cognitive agility, eventually leading him to earn a Master’s in Organisational Psychology from the University of Johannesburg and a Senior Executive MBA from Melbourne Business School.

-His early career in pharmaceutical sales at Aspen Pharmacare and Servier further refined his philosophy.
-While others focused on the pitch, Morné focused on the partnership, treating doctors as collaborators in patient outcomes rather than mere prospects.
-This “serve first, sell second” approach led him to become the only representative in Servier’s history to win Territory of the Year three consecutive times.
+His early career in pharmaceutical sales further refined this philosophy.
+While others focused on the pitch, Morné focused on the partnership, treating practitioners as collaborators in patient outcomes.
+This “serve first, sell second” approach led him to become the only representative in his company’s history to win Territory of the Year three consecutive times.
 It was proof that when you lead with education and genuine value, the results follow.

 Dismantling the Bureaucracy of Learning

-Morné’s progression through the ranks of global giants like Salesforce and EY provided him with a front-row seat to a systemic crisis in corporate education.
+Morné’s progression through the ranks of global giants like Accenture, Salesforce, and EY provided him with a clear view of a systemic crisis in enterprise development.
 He saw billions of dollars funneled into training systems designed for compliance rather than capability—systems where success was measured by “checking boxes” rather than true transformation.
-At EY, he co-architected the Skills Foundry, a $100M+ platform designed to address the skills mismatch for a global workforce.
+At EY, he co-architected the Skills Foundry, a platform designed to address the skills mismatch for a workforce of 400,000.

 However, even within these high-level successes, Morné recognized a widening gap.
-Traditional course creation was slow, rigid, and increasingly detached from the speed of modern business.
+Traditional course creation was slow and rigid, often taking weeks to turn an expert’s insight into a learning module.
 This tension culminated in his decision to leave the corporate environment to solve the problem at its root.
-He realized that the $200 billion corporate training industry suffered from a design failure, not an inefficiency problem.
+He realized that the industry’s staggering 96% dropout rate was a design failure, not an inefficiency.

 Empowering the Human Element

-With the founding of Cogniate, Morné has introduced a paradigm shift in EdTech.
-By leveraging AI to handle the routine “heavy lifting” of course creation—reducing timelines from 160 hours to just 90 minutes—he is freeing human experts to focus on judgment, context, and meaning.
-His vision has already gained significant traction, with a patent portfolio valued at $16.4M and validation from major organizations like KPMG and BDO.
+With the founding of Cogniate, Morné has introduced a shift in how expertise is scaled.
+By leveraging AI to handle the routine “heavy lifting” of content structure—reducing development timelines from 160 hours to just 90 minutes—he is freeing humans to focus on judgment and meaning.
+The platform’s mission has already garnered significant momentum, securing 8 Letters of Intent from major Fortune 500 companies and leading professional services firms.

 Simultaneously, his upcoming book, The Leadership Balance Triangle (Routledge), explores the psychological depth of leadership in uncertain times.
-Endorsed by world-renowned thinkers like Marshall Goldsmith and David Clutterbuck, the work challenges traditional leadership models and advocates for a balanced, human-centered approach.
-Lisa Nichol, a former client, perfectly captured his impact, noting that his “diagnosis and recommendations… were incredibly accurate and insightful,” reflecting his deep commitment to growing team capability.
+Endorsed by world-renowned thinkers like Marshall Goldsmith and David Clutterbuck, the work challenges leaders to move beyond the “optimization of symptoms” and toward genuine human capability.

 Vision for the Future

-Morné’s vision for the future is a direct response to the encroaching shadows of the AI revolution.
-He warns of a world where we might “outsource our thinking” and lose the ability to discern truth from automated noise.
-Inspired by the theologian Dietrich Bonhoeffer, Morné views the abdication of curiosity as a primary threat to society.
+Morné’s vision for the future is a direct response to the risk of “outsourcing our thinking” to AI.
+He views the abdication of curiosity as a primary threat to organizational health.
 “The greatest risk of the AI revolution isn’t superintelligence destroying humanity.
 It’s a generation that outsources its curiosity and never develops the cognitive independence to question anything at all”.

 Through Cogniate and his advisory roles in the startup ecosystem, Morné is building the infrastructure to prevent this outcome.
-He remains a founder who views his late-life diagnosis of ADHD and dyslexia not as a setback, but as the source of his unique perspective.
+He remains a founder who views his late-life diagnosis of ADHD and dyslexia not as a setback, but as a strategic advantage.
 He is proof that the most impactful leaders are often those who had to find a different way to see the world.

 Editorial Note

 Morné Maritz’s journey reminds us that transformation is not a corporate milestone—it is a personal commitment.
-Whether he was cleaning floors in London or pitching to Fortune 500 executives, his mission has remained the same: to reduce the distance between insight and learning.
+From the gymnastics mat to the executive suite, his mission has remained the same: to protect human curiosity.